marcosruiz/esignature/README.md

 # esignature-cl

-Command line program to sign pdfs on the fly
+Command line and Applet program to sign pdfs and more on the fly

 ## Libraries